noncom/colorLib/readme.md

+## About this fork !!!

+This fork is made solely for mavenizing the project so that I can add it as a maven dependency for Hemesh maven hold.

 # colorLib 2.0, A color library for Processing.

 colorLib is a library for Processing that allows you to work with colors.
 The [documentation](https://github.com/vormplus/colorLib/wiki) can be found on the wiki of this repository.